The Cosmos Club: Splendor Restored

 Historic landmark buildings receive that designation for a variety and often multiple reasons.
 Always, the value of their preservation is both cultural and practical providing a tangible link to the past while continuing to function in the present.

-In the forty years that the John Canning Company has been in business, nearly all of our work has been done in historic landmark buildings that remain in use, e.g. multiple state capitols, Grand Central Terminal, the Boston Public Library, The US Capitol and Treasury buildings, and many churches, theaters, and universities around the country.
+In the forty years that John Canning & Co. has been in business, nearly all of our work has been done in historic landmark buildings that remain in use, e.g. multiple state capitols, Grand Central Terminal, the Boston Public Library, The US Capitol and Treasury buildings, and many churches, theaters, and universities around the country.

 Even the earliest, most historic buildings like those designed by Thomas Jefferson (the Virginia State Capitol and the University of Virginia, specifically), continue in their original use today offering us the opportunity to become a part of their revered history even as we preserve it.
 The early recognition of a property’s historic significance and the careful stewardship of previous and current generations are what allow us to add to that history now and in the future.